-After lunch, the open water students prepared to head back out to the water for their second open water dive while the advanced group continued on their second fun dive of the day!
+After lunch, the open-water students prepared to head back out to the water for their second open-water dive while the advanced group continued on their second fun dive of the day!
 For this dive, some of the divemaster students tagged along with us to shadow the dive.
 We completed a few more dive skills at 30 feet below the surface – what an incredible experience!
-Once the drills were finished, we had the opportunity to swim around and explore the coral where we saw numerous types of species, including parrotfish, trumpet fish, and even an eel!
+Once the drills were finished, we had the opportunity to swim around and explore the coral, where we saw numerous types of species, including parrotfish, trumpet fish, and even an eel!
 Although learning how to breathe underwater can be a little challenging and weird at first, I think we all did a really great job!
 After returning from our dives, it was shower time!
 Here we all challenge each other to try tricks off the deck, including dives, front flips, backflips, and a few others.
-Today, Yi finally learned how to do dive without belly-flopping!
+Today, Yi finally learned how to dive without belly-flopping!
 Everyone was so excited.
 During shower time, the divemaster students completed a swim test where they had to treat water for 15 minutes, and the last 2 minutes had to be with their hands out of the water.
 It was pretty entertaining for everyone else who was watching.
 We finished showers and ate dinner, which was concluded by making a call to Cole’s dad for his birthday, during which we all sang to him!
-Tonight we will have our first marine biology class lead by Annemarie, and that will conclude day 6 of this program!
+Tonight we will have our first marine biology class led by Annemarie, and that will conclude day 6 of this program!